Acen/ExtraNyaa/README.md

 ### 1. Install the Extension
 1. Download the latest release from [Releases](../../releases)
-2. Extract the ZIP file
-3. Open Chrome → `chrome://extensions/`
+2. Open Chrome → `chrome://extensions/`
-4. Enable "Developer mode" → Click "Load unpacked"
+3. Enable "Developer mode"
-5. Select the extracted folder
+5. Drag the downloaded extension into the `chrome://extensions/` window

 ### 2. Connect to MyAnimeList
 1. Click the ExtraNyaa icon in Chrome